control-toolbox/spin/docs/src/tir_saturation.md

 indirect_sol = fsolve(nle, ξ; show_trace=true , tol=1e-6)

 ```
-We extract the refined initial costate and switching times from the solution.
+We extract the initial costate, switching times and the intermediate states and costates.
 We then recompute the residuals for the shooting function to ensure the accuracy of the refined solution.
-Therefore, we conclude that this solution is more accurate, as the norm of *s* in this case is smaller than the previously computed one using the direct method.
+Therefore, we conclude that this solution is more accurate, as the norm of *s* in this case is $10^6$ smaller than the previously computed one using the direct method.
 ```@example main
 # Extract the refined initial costate and switching times from the solution
 p0 = indirect_sol.x[1:4]